hazelcast/hazelcast-reference-manual/src/SpringIntegration.md

 ![image](images/NoteSmall.jpg) ***NOTE:*** *Instance name provided in properties overrides `instance-ref` attribute.*

-You can specify a uri for each cache manager with `uri` attribute.
+You can specify an URI for each cache manager with `uri` attribute.

 ```xml